wcolburn/osu-cs493-assignment-4/README.md

 containers.
 The API server and RabbitMQ consumer(s) can run either in Docker or directly on your host machine.

+## Submission

+Make sure your completed files are committed and pushed by the assignment's deadline to the main branch of your GitHub repo.
+Check your repo to make sure your files are submitted there.

+**Add your `.env` file as a comment to your submission.** If you're not using a `.env` file, you need to tell me which environment variables to set.

 ## Grading criteria

 In order to receive a grade, the following needs to work:

-1. Open a new shell, change to the project directory, and export necessary environment variables.
+1. Open a new shell, change to the project directory,
+2. Copy the `.env` file there.
-2. In that shell, run `docker compose up`.
+3. In that shell, run `docker compose up`.
-3. Wait for the app to come up.
+4. Wait for the app to come up.
-4. Open another shell, change to the project directory, and export necessary environment variables.
+5. Open another shell and change to the project directory.
-5. In that shell, run `sh ./runtests.sh`.
+6. In that shell, run `sh ./runtests.sh`.

 If you have your own cURL tests, you can put them in `runtests.sh`.
 If you are using Postman tests (not supplied here), put this in your